-- 3.1 Network Rail can confirm that this application is seeking the proposed access rights at the interacting location ECML: Kings Cross Edinburgh and Leeds and therefore the General Representation to ORR on the ECML dated 14 March 2025 is relevant to this application. - 3.2 Whilst the entire letter is relevant to this application, we would like to highlight key points of that letter which are more pertinent to this application namely "Unused LNER Firm Directed Rights", "Congested Infrastructure" and "ECML Timetable Performance Analysis".
+- 3.1 Network Rail can confirm that this application is seeking the proposed access rights at the interacting location ECML: Kings Cross Edinburgh and Leeds and therefore the ECML General Representation to ORR is relevant to this application. - 3.2 Whilst the entire letter is relevant to this application, we would like to highlight key points of that letter which are more pertinent to this application namely "Unused LNER Firm Directed Rights", "ECML Timetable Performance Analysis" and "Congested Infrastructure".